AdobeDocs/experience-manager-cloud-service.en/help/headless/security/authentication.md

 All requests made using the access token will actually be made *by the user account that generated the token*.

 This means that you need to check that the account has the permissions required to run GraphQL queries.

 You can check this by using GraphiQL on the local instance.
+More details about [permissions can be found here](/help/headless/security/permissions.md).